j1nz/content-cache/README.md

 # LoveCoding\ContentCache

 ContentCache is a simple package - for web service or any web need to that helps you cache your content on server.
-One time handle, more time using.
+One time handle, more times using.

 ## Installation